 Two floors of fun to explore!
-We’re in the process of updating our map – please be patient with us!
-In the meantime, use the accordion below to see descriptions of our exhibits by floor!
+Please the accordion below to see descriptions of our exhibits by floor, or click the button below for a PDF.

 Learn about our solar system and the properties of flight through an exhibit that puts you in mission command.
 Practice STEAM literacy, fine motor skills and sequencing.